 I have heard of some cases where JAG has handled the divorce because it was not contested and very cut and dry.
 In most situations, they would only offer advice and not actually handle the divorce itself.

 Divorce While Living in Germany

-Hello I needed to ask a couple of ?s.
-Me and my husband just aren’t working out.
-He’s not giving me any money what so ever, basically all he does it put food in the house (that’s what he calls supporting me) and it’s only food he likes to eat.
+Hello, I needed to ask a couple of ?s.
+My husband and I just aren’t working out.
+He’s not giving me any money what so ever, basically all he does is put food in the house (that’s what he calls supporting me) and it’s only food he likes to eat.
 I’m stuck over here in Germany with no money or car; I’m trying to go back home to the states, basically get EROT.

 Soldier Has Disappeared